Local high school football teams proactive in helmet shortages

-With schools set to officially kick off the 2022 Massachusetts high school football season Friday night, a shortage of helmets is hitting some teams, but not others.
+With schools having officially kicked off the 2022 Massachusetts high school football season last Friday night, a shortage of helmets is hitting some teams, but not others.

 For Attleboro High, a perceived shortage can be looked at as a good thing — meaning there is a larger interest in the sport than expected.